ENG517/Procedure/RavindranH/p-possystem-performsale.md

 1.1 Click **New Session** to activate your POS session.

-> **Note:** You can log in from different user accounts, but you can open only one session per browser.
+> **Note:** You can log in to the same session from different user accounts, but you can open only one session per browser.

 ---
 ## 2. Choose Your Store